-A biopsy is a diagnostic procedure by which we remove a sample of tissue (incisional biopsy) or all of the abnormal tissue (excisional biopsy) for examination under the microscope by a pathologist.
-Early detection and treatment of a malignant lesion provide a better chance for a cure.
+A biopsy is a diagnostic dental procedure by which we remove a biopsy sample of tissue (incisional biopsy) or all of the abnormal tissue (excisional biopsy) for examination under the microscope by an oral pathologist.
+Early detection and medical and dental treatment of a malignant oral lesion provide a better chance for a cure.

 Abnormal results could mean:

-- Oral Cancer – The most common causes for oral cancer are tobacco and alcohol.
+- Oral Cancer – The most common causes of cancerous cells are tobacco and alcohol.
 Other causes include poor oral hygiene, irritation caused by ill-fitting dentures and rough surfaces on teeth, poor nutrition, some chronic infections and combinations of these factors.

 - Non-cancerous mouth sores (the specific cause can be determined in many cases).

-The whole process (local anesthetic injection, biopsy and stitching) usually takes around 15 minutes from start to finish.
-The biopsy is then sent to a laboratory where a pathologist evaluates it under the microscope.
-The biopsy report not only helps establish a diagnosis, but also enables us to develop a specific plan of treatment.
+The whole process (local anesthetic injection, biopsy, and stitching) usually takes around 15 minutes from start to finish.
+The biopsy is then sent to a laboratory where an oral pathologist evaluates it under the microscope.
+The biopsy report not only helps establish a diagnosis but also enables us to develop a specific plan of treatment.